tc39/notes/es6/2015-05/may-27.md

 MM: We can let this proceed to stage 2 without having to specify in terms of value types or standard modules, with the idea that we will eventually get there.

-DG:  If we want to get this done in 2015, can we agree to have a SIMD global?
+DGN:  If we want to get this done in 2015, can we agree to have a SIMD global?

 DH:  There's nothing wrong with having a global named SIMD and a standard module for the same thing.